 Our markets are currently laden with delicious pears and they are just so pretty it is easy to be inspired.
 Pairing pear with dark chocolate and toasted hazelnuts and this little baked good comes to life.
 These hazelnut pear and chocolate muffins are a little luxurious and more than a little decadent but so easy to make.
 Take it from a non-baker type, you can't really stuff these up.
 The baking rule regarding flour- don't overwork it- applies to spelt flour too which, I have used to assuage any misplaced guilt about making and eating one, two...ok three of these muffins.
 But other than curbing any overzealous mixing, this recipe is simple.
 I also used coconut sugar to further mitigate the guilt, so guilt-wise we are golden.

 My Sally inspired hazelnut pear and chocolate muffins are full of contrasting textures and beautifully balanced flavours.
 The cake portion of each muffin is gorgeously moist, spiced with cinnamon and lightly sweetened by the pear.
 The top, the streusel, is a stunning contrast in crunchy textures and toasted hazelnut flavours while melted dark chocolate morsels tie the whole thing together.
 Honestly, I'd run a full marathon for another one of these.

-- 1 1/2 cups (375ml)spelt flour
+- 2½ cups (375g) flour

-- 3/4 tsp baking powder
+- 3 teaspoon baking powder

-- 1 tsp cinnamon
+- 1 teaspoon cinnamon

 - pinch sea salt